rhine3/audiomoth-guide/guide.md

 * Create a packing list to make sure you have a few essential tools.
 [Example](https://github.com/rhine3/audiomoth-guide/blob/master/documents/packing-list.md)

 * If you’re also using playback or imitation to survey the area, make sure these sounds can’t be mistaken on the recordings for actual birds.
+For instance:

-This can be avoided by using playback or imitation only outside the hours of the recording, using a distinctive unnatural sound (e.g., a “triple knock” instead of a “double knock”), or verbally announcing your presence so that any recorders that may capture your recording can hear your announcement.
+    * Use playback or imitation only outside the hours of the recording

+    * Use a distinctive unnatural sound (e.g., a “triple knock” instead of a “double knock”)

+    * Verbally announce your presence so that all recorders that may capture your recording can hear your announcement

-* The first versions of the AudioMoth firmware use filenames with compact representations of date & time.
+* The first versions of the AudioMoth firmware use filenames with compact representations of date and time.
 To find the date and time a file was created, either look at the “last modified” time (which represents the time in UTC that the file was saved, i.e., the time at the end of the recording) or convert the filename using the instructions in the AudioMoth user manual.

 ## Scaling up